upaternostro/puppet-proxmox4/README.md

 * `pveproxy_service_enabled`: If set to 'true', Puppet will ensure the WebGUI's service is running.
 Can be 'true' or 'false'.
 Defaults to 'true'.
 * `pve_modules_list`: The list of additionnal modules to load at boot time.
 * `pve_modules_file_path`: The configuration file that will contain the modules list.
 Defaults to '/etc/modules-load.d/proxmox.conf'.
 * `pve_modules_file_content`: Template file used to generate the previous configuration file.
-Defaults to 'proxmox/hypervisor/proxmox_modules.conf.erb'.
+Defaults to 'proxmox4/hypervisor/proxmox_modules.conf.erb'.
+* `pve_lvm_delay` : If set to 'true', it will add a initramfs-tools script toto ensure a good detection of all LVM.
+Can be 'true' or 'false'.
+Defaults to 'true'.
+* `init_lvm_script_path` : Path of the initramfs-tools script to ensure a good detection of all LVM at startup.
+Defaults to '/etc/initramfs-tools/scripts/local-top/lvm-manual'.
+* `init_lvm_script_content` : Temple file use to generate the previous configuration file.
+Default to 'proxmox4/hypervisor/initramfs-lvm-manual.erb'.
 * `labs_firewall_rule`: If set to 'true', Puppet will set a iptable rule to allow WebGUI and VNC's port access.
 Can be 'true' or 'false'.
 Defaults to 'false'.
 * `cluster_master_ip`: The ip address of the "master" node that will create the cluster.
 Must be an IP address.
 Defaults to 'undef'.
 * `cluster_name`: The cluster's name.
 Defaults to 'undef'.